 CRTC Prize for Excellence in Policy Research

-The CRTC Prize for Excellence in Policy Research was launched, in June 2015, to encourage a new generation of researchers to contribute to Canada’s public policy development, relating to information and communication.
+The CRTC is proud to co-sponsor the CRTC Prize for Excellence in Policy Research with the Canadian Communication Association (CCA).
+The Prize was launched in 2015 to encourage a new generation of academics to contribute to Canada’s public policy development through research on emerging issues in information and communication studies.

 - Presentation of winning papers before CRTC Commissioners and other federal policy makers

 The total estimated value of the Prize ranges from approximately $8,000 to $10,000 per winner.

 - Students enrolled in a graduate program at a Canadian university

 - Canadian students (including permanent residents and landed immigrants) enrolled in a graduate program at a university in another country